OfficeDev/office-js-docs-pr/docs/outlook/privacy-and-security.md

 ![4-tier permissions model for mail apps schema v1.1](../images/add-in-permission-tiers.png)

-## AppSource: add-in integrity
+## AppSource: Add-in integrity

 [AppSource](https://appsource.microsoft.com) hosts add-ins that can be installed by end users and administrators.
 AppSource enforces the following measures to maintain the integrity of these Outlook add-ins:

 - Requires the host server of an add-in to always use Secure Socket Layer (SSL) to communicate.

 - Requires a developer to provide proof of identity, a contractual agreement, and a compliant privacy policy to submit add-ins.

 - Archives add-ins in read-only mode.

 - Supports a user-review system for available add-ins to promote a self-policing community.

+## Optional connected experiences

+Users can turn off [optional connected experiences in Office](/deployoffice/privacy/optional-connected-experiences) desktop and mobile clients.
+For Outlook add-ins, generally this means that users who turn off the **Optional connected experiences** setting can no longer get add-ins through these clients.
+However, certain Microsoft add-ins that are considered essential or business-critical, and add-ins deployed by an organization's IT admin are still available.
+Since the setting doesn't affect the availability of add-ins and the Office Store in Outlook on the web, the user can use the web client to [manage their add-ins](https://support.microsoft.com/office/8f2ce816-5df4-44a5-958c-f7f9d6dabdce), including admin-deployed ones.

+For general add-in behavior, see [Privacy and security for Office Add-ins](../concepts/privacy-and-security.md#optional-connected-experiences).

+To learn more about connected experiences in Office, see [Connected experiences in Office](/deployoffice/privacy/connected-experiences).

-## End users: privacy and performance concerns
+## End users: Privacy and performance concerns

 The security model addresses security, privacy, and performance concerns of end users in the following ways: